Review:

 score is between 0 and 5

-Ethical egoism is the normative ethical position that moral agents ought to act in their own self-interest.
+Ethical egoism is the normative ethical position that moral agents ought to do what is in their self-interest.
+It is a theory which states that individuals ought to act in their own self-interest, even if at the expense of others.

 Key Features